-&lt;sup>20 APP/B2002/A/13/2196572 at CD 12 and APP/R0660/A/10/2140255 at CD 13 resulting effects on highways, transport and community infrastructure.
-Other concerns raised included impacts on trees, ecology, air quality and drainage.
+20 APP/B2002/A/13/2196572 at CD 12 and APP/R0660/A/10/2140255 at CD 13 resulting effects on highways, transport and community infrastructure.
+Other concerns raised included loss of recreational space and impacts on trees, ecology, noise, air quality, drainage and flood risk.

-&lt;sup>21 Inspector's note - Mr Kearsley, in answer to questions from Mr Easton, accepted that there was no evidence for such an effect other than what had been asserted by the Council
+21 Inspector's note - Mr Kearsley, in answer to questions from Mr Easton, accepted that there was no evidence for such an effect other than what had been asserted by the Council

-$^{\rm 22}$ Such representations had been made during the CS examination in relation to other sites in the EWC but not in relation to sites at Standish
+$^{^{\}rm 22}$ Such representations had been made during the CS examination in relation to other sites in the EWC but not in relation to sites at Standish

-- 52. The evidence from P&M included points of difference between the two appeal schemes, for example in relation to accessibility and impacts on protected trees.
+- 52. The evidence on behalf of JH included comments on delivery issues at the appeal site.
+As noted above, there was subsequently agreement between the appellant and JH on this matter.
+The appellant's evidence also included points of difference between the two appeal schemes, for example in relation to accessibility and impacts on protected trees.
 As I have not identified any harm arising from the cumulative impacts of the two appeals it is not necessary for me to comment further on their relative merits.
-I have however had regard to the points raised by P&M. - 53.
+I have however had regard to the various points raised as part of my overall assessment of both appeals. - 53.
 The Council prepared the Standish Infrastructure Assessment (SIA) which sought to identify the requirements for transport and other infrastructure arising from the 1,000 dwellings proposed in the CS.
 The SIA does not form part of the development plan but it has informed decisions of the Council in relation to the various housing sites coming forward in Standish and I have taken it into account accordingly. - 54.
 In this section of my decision I start with the three criteria set out in CS Policy SP 4 and then comment on the three dimensions of sustainable development set out in the Framework.